Anna Volkova

 Anna Feodorovna Volkova (Анна Федоровна Волкова; died 1876) was a Russian chemist known for her work in organic chemistry.
 Volkova was the first chemist to prepare pure ortho-toluene sulfonic acid, its acyl chloride, and its amide (1870).
-She was the first chemist to synthesize para-tricresol phosphate from para-cresol, a component of plasticizer.
+She was also the first chemist to synthesize para-tricresyl phosphate from para-cresol, a component of plasticizer.
 Volkova was the first woman to receive a diploma in chemistry (1870), the first woman in the world to publish scientific work in chemistry, and the first woman to be a member of the Russian Chemical Society.

 Biography

 Since 1869, Volkova worked in the laboratory of Alexander Nikolayevich Engelhardt at the St. Petersburg Forestry Institute; since 1870, in the laboratory of P. A. Kochube.
 She attended D. I. Mendeleev's classes through the St. Petersburg public courses.

 In 1870, Volkova published an article where she first described the production of pure ortho-toluene sulfonic acid, its acyl chloride and amide; later, her discovery of the acyl chloride and amide was used as the basis for the production of saccharine.

 By reacting toluene sulfonic acids with the base, Volkova obtained the corresponding cresols, thereby facilitating the sulfonic acids discovery.
-Volkova was the first to synthesize para-tricresol phosphate from para-cresol, which is currently used as a plasticizer component for plastics.
+Volkova was the first to synthesize para-tricresyl phosphate from para-cresol, which is currently used as a plasticizer component for plastics.

 Between 1870 and 1873, Volkova published approximately two dozen articles in the Russian Chemical Society journal on the amides of aromatic sulfonic acids and some of their derivatives.

 In 1871, Volkova was the chair of a chemistry session and presented two papers at the Third Congress of Russian Naturalists in Kyiv.
 Compounds Volkova synthesized were among the new materials prepared by Russian chemists, which were exhibited at the World Industrial Exhibition in London in 1876.

 Despite a very short career, ended by poverty-related illness and premature death in 1876, Volkova carried out a remarkable amount of synthetic work and was highly regarded by scientific peers.